 During the coach’s exercise, I thought: “What if I can do this my way?
 What if I can plan the tasks in a way that is fun and feels easy?
 What if I precisely know what needs to be done?
 What if I make this a no-stress project and postpone the release when things feel like too much?
 How can I make this fun?
 How can I make it easy?”

 Preparing for lift-off

 After doing two short courses about self-publishing and organizing the work that comes with it, I knew I needed two things: an extensive to-do list and time.
 At first, I thought I could publish in June, but soon I felt overwhelmed.
 It did not feel right anymore.
 So I postponed it to October.
-I gave myself time, and it immediately felt lighter and more effortless.
+I gave myself time, lots of it, and it immediately felt lighter and more effortless.
 I still feel good about that date.
 While writing this, it is the end of April, and right now, I have the feeling I am in control over what needs to be done.

 How to counter limiting beliefs

-The thing with the Eight of Swords is that you cannot see how you are in your own way when you are blindfolded.
+The thing with the Eight of Swords is that you cannot see how you are in your own way because you are blindfolded.
 You are blind to your own thought patterns and how they affect your reality.
 You think your hands are tied behind your back, but in reality, they are not.
 You can see that well in the Light Seer’s Tarot card (the right one).
 In her reflection, her hands are tied, but in reality, they are not.

 To resolve this, I have learned a lot from two questions:

 - How can I make this more joyful/fun?